tcastill/Pytest-API-Automation/README.md

-# Virtual Assistant Automation Guide
+# API Automation using Pytest

 This is the guide on how to use the automation for VA